syricano/project2/README.md

 ---

  ## Deployment
  - The website was deployed to Github pages and can be accessed by the link : [Project2](https://syricano.github.io/project2/)
+ Deployment steps were done as the following:
+ 1. On Github, selecting the project repository then going to settings.
+ 2. clicking on pages, then selecting deploy from a branch, and selecting Main page.
+ 3. Clicking Save

  ---